ollej/firefly-blutti/README.md

 in the game.
 Finally, a reference to the file needs to be added under the `files` section in `firefly.toml` with the attribute `copy` set to `true`.

+When adding new tiles to the spritesheet, remember to update the `COLLISION` array with collision info for each tile.

+- `TileCollider::Full` - Tile that player and monsters can't enter.
+- `TileCollider::Climbable` - Tiles that can be climbed, such as ladders.
+- `TileCollider::Collectable` - Something that can be picked up.
+- `TileCollider::Deadly` - Tile that the player will die when entering.
+- `TileCollider::Slippery` - Causes player to slide and be unable to change direction.
+- `TileCollider::None` - Empty tile that player and monsters can walk through.

 ## Firefly Zero

 Firefly Zero is a modern handheld game console with effortless multiplayer.
 It's fun to play, alone or with friends, and easy to program.